Fines, summonses; late charge.

-Police officers of the Village of Amityville are hereby authorized to and shall, at their direction, immobilize and/or tow any motor vehicle parked in violation of an applicable parking law, regulation or duly posted sign, on which there are three or more outstanding parking summonses, warrants for nonappearance or unpaid fines.
-Said officers shall immobilize such vehicle by use of a wheel lock or other immobilization device which shall prevent said vehicle from being moved on its own until and unless such device is removed.
+Police officers of the Village of Amityville are hereby authorized to and shall, at their direction, immobilize and/or tow any motor vehicle, on which there are three or more outstanding parking violations, warrants for nonappearance or unpaid fines.
+Said vehicles shall be immobilized by use of a wheel lock, other immobilization device, or towed by a licensed towing service.

-Any vehicle immobilized pursuant to Subsection A shall be promptly released to its owner by the Police Department upon the posting of a cash bond equal to the potential fines for outstanding summons and unpaid fines and penalties already imposed, together with an administrative immobilization fee of $250 and towing costs, if any; or, in the alternative, upon disposition of such summonses by a plea of guilty and payment in full of the appropriate fines and penalties and such administrative fee.
-If all of such summonses are dismissed or the defendant is found not guilty, said bond shall be returned and such administrative fee shall be waived, except such fees shall remain due, if a warrant shall have issued.
+Any vehicle immobilized or towed pursuant to Subsection A shall be promptly released to its owner by the Police Department upon the posting of a cash bond equal to the maximum potential fines for outstanding summons and unpaid fines and penalties already imposed, together with an administrative immobilization fee of $250 and towing costs, if any; or, in the alternative, upon the proper disposition of such summonses by a plea of guilty and payment in full of the appropriate fines and penalties along with such administrative/towing fees.
+If all of the summonses are dismissed or the defendant is found not guilty, said bond shall be returned and the administrative/towing fees shall be waived, except such fees shall remain due, if a warrant shall have issued.